pc4653/NMO_net/README.md

-~~Take stats on the dataset - how many images of each type exactly? - ~~ check test.txt
+~~Take stats on the dataset - how many images of each type exactly?~~

+check test.txt

 - test on Other_Patient dataset